• Skip to primary navigation

 • Pour the remaining filling mixture over the biscuits.

 • Crush the remaining biscuits into fine crumbs (image 4 above).
 If you used a 200g packet, and the correct sized baking dish, you should have about 4 or 5 biscuits left over.
-The easiest way to crush the biscuits is to put them in a plastic bag and hit gently with a rolling pin.
+The easiest way to crush the biscuits is to put them in a plastic bag and hit them gently with a rolling pin.

 • Use a tablespoon to sprinkle the crumbs over the top of the filling.